Text-Aware Diffusion for Policy Learning

 Ultimately, we compose these two terms into a final reward signal $r_t$ exposed to the policy during training.
 We scale each of the individual terms with tunable hyperparameter constants, and apply a \texttt{symlog}~\citep{hafner2023mastering} transformation operation:

+The choice of using \texttt{symlog} as a reward normalization technique is thoroughly studied in Section~\ref{sec:normalization_study}.
 TADPoLe is agnostic to the specific choices of policy network architecture and optimization objectives.
 A pseudocode of the method is provided in Algorithm~\ref{alg:pseudocode}.
 It is worth emphasizing that $\texttt{t}_\text{noise}$ and subscript-less $t$ refer to different notions of time; $t$ indexes the timestep of the agent in the environment, whereas $\texttt{t}_\text{noise}$ determines the level of noise to corrupt the raw observed image.